Asus ProArt GeForce RTX 5070 Ti

 Main Differences

-• DisplayPort outputs are 2 on Asus ProArt GeForce RTX 5070 Ti and 3 on MSI GeForce RTX 5070 Ti MLG Edition OC.
+• DisplayPort outputs number 2 on the Asus ProArt GeForce RTX 5070 Ti and 3 on the MSI GeForce RTX 5070 Ti MLG Edition OC.

-• USB-C ports are 1 on Asus ProArt GeForce RTX 5070 Ti and 0 on MSI GeForce RTX 5070 Ti MLG Edition OC.
+• USB-C port support is present on the Asus ProArt GeForce RTX 5070 Ti (1 port) but not available on the MSI GeForce RTX 5070 Ti MLG Edition OC.

-• The width is 304 mm on Asus ProArt GeForce RTX 5070 Ti and 338 mm on MSI GeForce RTX 5070 Ti MLG Edition OC.
+• Card width is 304 mm on the Asus ProArt GeForce RTX 5070 Ti and 338 mm on the MSI GeForce RTX 5070 Ti MLG Edition OC.

-• The height is 126 mm on Asus ProArt GeForce RTX 5070 Ti and 140 mm on MSI GeForce RTX 5070 Ti MLG Edition OC.
+• Card height is 126 mm on the Asus ProArt GeForce RTX 5070 Ti and 140 mm on the MSI GeForce RTX 5070 Ti MLG Edition OC.

 Specs Comparison